Notting Hill Genesis: Awards

 Genesis won the top prize for social housing at the Daily Telegraph British Homes Awards 2011 for the first phase of new homes at Woodberry Down.

 Developments

 Genesis owned a 3.4 ha site in Chelmsford, Essex, formerly the Central Campus of Anglia Ruskin University.
 The group purchased it from Countryside Properties in 2007.
 The developer had obtained planning permission for 700 homes in 2003.
 Genesis prepared a revised plan in 2011 for about 600 homes, along with new shops and offices.
-Some of the old buildings are to be retained including Anne Knight House, the 1823 listed former Quaker meeting house.
+Some of the old buildings were retained including the 1823 listed former Quaker meeting house Anne Knight House, and the Frederic Chancellor Building, which was built in 1904–05 as a museum and art school.

 Genesis worked with Hackney Borough Council on the redevelopment of Woodberry Down, one of the largest urban regeneration projects in the UK.